pozzo-research-group/HEAD/paper/README.md

 Data from the experimental campaigns are provided in the folder `expt`.
 This data was generated in the exact same way as described in the repo README.md for a simulation case study adapted for experiments with a robot in the loop.

 Code required to reproduce Figure 5, 6 are provided in the `02-expt_postprocess.ipynb` that makes use of the data in the `expt` folder.

+4. MSE vs Amplitude Phase comparision

+Code required to reproduce Figure 3 from the paper is provided in `mse_vs_ap.py`

+5. Grid sampling phase diagram

+Code required to reproduce Figure 7 from the paper is provided in `03-plot_phase_diagram.ipynb`